zhenning/riak_wiki/pages/Riak/Concepts/Secondary-Indexes.md

 On disk, indexes contribute to the overall size of the object, and are also stored in a separate structure that takes additional disk space.
 The overhead for each additional index is minimal.
 ELevelDB employs prefix compression, which can also drastically reduce the amount of disk space an index requires.

-h3.
-An Object's Indexes and Value Are Orthogonal
+### An Object's Indexes and Value Are Orthogonal

 An object's indexes and an object's value are completely orthogonal.
 The indexes may or may not reflect information that already exists in the object's value.

 The intended usage is that an application will store some information, such as a blob of JSON data, in the value of a Riak object, and then annotate the object with indexes for easier retrieval later.
 The indexes may or may not repeat data that is already found in the JSON object.
-For example, an object may have an @email_bin@ index field while also having an @email@ field in the JSON blob.
+For example, an object may have an `email_bin` index field while also having an `email` field in the JSON blob.

 This may seem inefficient in the cases where data is duplicated, but it leads to some interesting scenarios.
 For example, an application can store images in Riak (or MP3s, or other opaque, non-extensible data structures), and can index the images by owner, file size, creation date, etc.

-h2.
-Index Lookups
+## Index Lookups

 In version 1.0 of Riak, index queries are only supported on one index field at a time.
 The query can specify either an exact match or a range of values.
 The query operation returns a list of matching keys.
 The application may then decide to loop through each key, looking up the value from Riak.